flutter/flutter/specs/ui.md

 The x and y position of an -up or -down event always match those of the previous -moved or -added event, so their dx and dy are always 0.

+Positions are floating point numbers; they can have subpixel values.

 These events all bubble and their data is an object with the following